NewChakri/AB-Testing-Project/README.md

 The AB Testing Project is a Python-based tool developed to automate the statistical analysis of two groups, enabling the determination of significant differences in metrics.
 The project boasts a user-friendly Streamlit interface that facilitates easy interaction and visualization of results.
 It implements statistical tests like the Independent Samples t Test and Mann-Whitney U Test, making it adaptable to various data distributions and variance conditions.

-# A/B Testing App

-## Introduction

-This Streamlit app allows users to perform A/B testing on their own data.
-Users can upload a CSV file, select the group and target columns, and run the A/B test to see the results.

 # What is A/B Testing?
 A/B Testing is a method used to compare two groups, like Group A and Group B, to see if there's a significant difference in a metric, such as user engagement or sales.
 We use statistical tests to determine this difference.